Music

 Zachary Vreeman

-Academic Chair, Theatre and Dance
+Academic Chair for Music, Theatre and Dance

 Tabitha Siemens